smoelius/rustdoc-prettier/README.md

 where `M` is `N` minus the sum of the widths of the indentation, the `//!` or `///` syntax, and the space that might follow that syntax.
-If the current directory contains a rustfmt.toml file with a `max_width` key, the `--max-width` option is applied automatically.
+If a rustfmt.toml file with a `max_width` key is found in the current directory or a parent directory, the `--max-width` option is applied automatically.

 rustdoc-prettier supports glob patterns.
 Example: